-O 1.
-Digital Skills Partnership and the role of Digital Jersey

-- a) Restart the Digital Skills Partnership (DSP) (with Digital Jersey as lead) or as task and finish group on JEG - b) Digital Jersey to be Jersey's lead on digital transformation and business innovation - c) Digital Jersey to be the key link between employers and educators

-Digital Jersey Academy

-Selected amendments to courses plus setting up:

-- a) Digital Skills Fund, with tax relief benefits or individual Lifelong Learning Wallets - b) Increased focus on hybrid working/self-employed/micro business

-O3.
-Labour Markets Insights update & additions

-- a) Annual audit of provision

-- b) Annual survey of destination and returners

-- c) Key Sector digital scenario planning

-- d) Digital Audits
+01. Digital Skills Partnership and the role of Digital Jersey a) Restart the Digital Skills Partnership (DSP) (with Digital Jersey as lead) or as task and finish group on JEG b) Digital Jersey to be Jersey's lead on digital transformation and business innovation c) Digital Jersey to be the key link between employers and educators 02.
+Digital Jersey Academy Selected amendments to courses plus setting up: a) Digital Skills Fund, with tax relief benefits or individual Lifelong Learning Wallets b) Increased focus on hybrid working/self-employed/micro business 03.
+Labour Markets Insights update & additions a) Annual audit of provision b) Annual survey of destination and returners c) Key Sector digital scenario planning d) Digital Audits 04.
+Skills Escalator a) Annually update content of the Escalator to highlight where provision is missing

-Skills Escalator

-- a) Annually update content of the Escalator to highlight where provision is missing - b) Short term: continued raising of profile of digital careers (as below) - c) Longer-term: working with UK universities and consideration of Higher Education digital courses in Jersey
+- b) Short term: continued raising of profile of digital careers (as below) - c) Longer-term: working with UK universities and consideration of Higher Education digital courses in Jersey a) Students (especially women and other under represented groups), by:

-Promotion and engagement
+05. Promotion and engagement